mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

 });
 ```

-## Deprecated parameters used on translation keys functions
+## Stop passing `utils` and the date object to some translation keys

 If you are using a Picker with controlled value and views and you need to compose some of the following translation keys: `openDatePickerDialogue`, `openTimePickerDialogue`, or `clockLabelText`, after upgrading to v8 you only need to pass the formatted value and the time view (only for `clockLabelText`):